-Encompassing of striking beauty, lush greenery, massive mountains, and quixotic valleys, Nagaland is one North Eastern state that never fails to bedazzle everyone.
+Encompassing striking beauty, lush greenery, massive mountains, and quixotic valleys, Nagaland is one North Eastern state that never fails to bedazzle everyone.
 Housing some of the aboriginal Naga tribes, Nagaland also is famous for the most lively, vibrant, and colorful festivals of India, that celebrate the diverse culture and traditions of its tribes.
 Perfect for a good long 10 days trip to North East India along with its sister gems, this place would surely leave you in awe.

-Must Experience: Usually held in December, it is a must for everyone to witness the joys, and colors of Hornbill Festival in Nagaland
+Must Experience: Usually held in December, it is a must for everyone to witness the joys, and colors of the Hornbill Festival in Nagaland

 Capital City: Kohima